 Many people don't realize they have a vision problem.
 Perhaps they've gone years without glasses and haven't noticed the gradual change in their vision.
 Or they’ve noticed a change, but put off a visit to an eye doctor.
-Regardless of whether you’re experiencing problems, make an appointment with Dr. Mario Barrera to maintain your eye health.
+Regardless of whether you’re experiencing problems, make an appointment with Dr. Roberto Ramos to maintain your eye health.

 There are many clues that your eyesight needs correcting, such as struggling to read up close, or having trouble seeing street signs, or barely deciphering faces while watching a film.
 If you're still not sure you need glasses, consider these 6 questions.

 Are You Frequently Squinting and/or Experiencing Headaches?

 Unless it's unusually bright, there's no reason to be squinting if your vision is clear.
 Although squinting may briefly enhance your eyes’ ability to focus, if done for too long it can tax your eyes and surrounding muscles, which can result in frequent headaches.

 If you have to squint while working on your computer or using digital devices, you may be experiencing not only headaches but also digital eye strain or computer vision syndrome.
 The cure is often a pair of computer glasses, or blue light glasses, which are designed to block out or filter blue light.
 This can reduce headaches and squinting when using your digital devices.